ukashu/goodteacher/README.md

   - render invites at the bottom
   - student leave class functionality
   - check how JSON parses number strings
-  - move joinclass, leaveclass to class nodes
+  - move joinclass, leaveclass to class nodes DONE
-  - fake class deletion, or joining in UI (set to invisible on leaveClass, figure out a way to set back to visible on refresh - currently it works on reopening the app)
+  - fake class deletion, or joining in UI (set to invisible on leaveClass, figure out a way to set back to visible on refresh - currently it works on reopening the app) DONE
   - add new class functionality
   - default avatar
   - change password fields to invisible